gipplab/LaCASt/CONTRIBUTING.md

 and the other defines the translations (e.g., for Maple its `CAS_Maple.csv` and `DLMF_Maple.csv`).

 There are two general things you should know before you start.
 1. Every time you change something in the CSV files, you have to run `bin/lexicon-creator.jar` to update the actual lexicon files.
-This will compile the defined information and makes it accessible for the translation process.
+See below how to [add new translations to the internal lexicons](#lexiconAddOn).
 2. Optional parameters, such as in `\LaguerrepolyL[\alpha]{n}@{x}`, needs special treatment.
 In all CSV files, it requires multiple lines.
 The first line contains the information for the macro without optional parameters; the second with one optional parameter, the third with two optional parameters, and so on.
 The `DLMF` entry for optional parameters should be `X<NumOfOptParas>:<macro-name>X<macro>`.
 For example: